 Is a Staffy Cross Bullmastiff the Right Dog for You?

 A Bullmastiff cross Staffy is a fantastic family dog.
-They are adaptable and with enough exercise and space will happily live an apartment.
+They are adaptable and with enough space will happily live an apartment.
 They love their families and do not do well at home all day alone.
 Loneliness and boredom can lead to chewing and other destructive behavioural problems.
 If you’re left with no choice but to leave your dog occasionally home alone we would certainly recommend some of these hard-wearing toys to keep it from damaging your home.

 They also do not cope with the heat very well so always make sure they have a cool place to relax and as with any other breed never leave them in a hot car for even a short amount of time.
 If you have the patience and time needed to work with this cross-breed you will be assured of a loyal, faithful companion for many years.